• Skip to primary navigation

 • Mango Chai Smoothie Recipe

 Ayurveda is a traditional medicine native to India and part of Indian philosophy dating back to 700 BCE.
-It includes the use of herbal blends in beverages and cooking with the addition of spice combinations.
+It includes herbal blends in beverages and cooking with different spices for numerous health benefits.

-Plant-based treatments in Ayurveda are derived from roots, leaves, fruits, bark, or seeds such as cardamom and cinnamon.
+Plant-based treatments in Ayurveda are derived from roots, leaves, fruits, bark, or seeds such as cardamom and cinnamon to make spiced and herbal tea in combination with the finest black tea.

 Pro Tips:

-• For the tea, I recommend a strong black tea such as an English Breakfast, an Indian Assam, or a nice Chinese Keemun.
+• For the tea, I recommend a robust black tea such as an English Breakfast, an Indian Assam, or a nice Chinese Keemun.

 • You want to select the type of black tea that holds up well to milk and sugar to balance the spice flavors.